© 2020 The Juniper Park Civic Association Inc. All Rights Reserved.

 An example of the JPCA’s ability to step outside the box was when it was concluded that the term limits stated in the By-Laws restricted the civic from attracting new talent into leadership roles.
 To correct the shortfall in leadership recruitment, in the early years of the new 21st century, term limits were revoked by a vote of the JPCA membership.
 Civic Presidents, their Officers and Executive Board were then permitted to serve past the previous two consecutive two-year term limits.

-The Juniper Berry is the quarterly civic magazine, designed by JPCA President, Robert Holden, who provides the graphic talent to the publication and is a Professor at NY Technical College.
-It is written by neighborhood volunteers, many of who went to the local schools.
+The Juniper Berry is the quarterly civic magazine, designed by former JPCA President, Robert Holden, who provided the graphic talent to the publication and was a Professor at NY Technical College.
+It is written by neighborhood volunteers, many of whom attended local schools.
 From time to time graduate students will contact the JPCA asking for an opportunity to write articles for the Juniper Berry.
 They are always welcome and encouraged to write their articles.
 The topics are varied and many articles tell the history of the area.
 Circulation is “global” within the United States because many former residents continue to pay their dues to the JPCA so they may keep in touch by receiving the Juniper Berry in its quarterly mailings, which are also sent to the many JPCA members.

 We have heard stories from former residents who visit other former residents in points north, east, west and south and spot the Juniper Berry on the coffee tables!
 They tell how they love the warmth of the connection of the “hometown” visual of a Juniper Berry!